 - A level of intellectual disability described in the American Association on Intellectual and Developmental Disabilities (AAIDD), or

 - A related condition as defined by 42 CFR § 435.1009 which states, "Person with related conditions" means individuals who have a severe, chronic disability that meets all of the following conditions:

 - It is attributable to:

 - Any other condition, other than mental illness, found to be closely related to intellectual disability because this condition results in impairment of general intellectual functioning or adaptive behavior similar to that of persons with intellectual disability, and requires treatment or services similar to those required for these persons.

 - It is manifested before the person reaches age 22.

 - It is likely to continue indefinitely.

 - It results in substantial functional limitations in three or more of the following areas of major life activity: self-care, understanding and use of language, learning, mobility, self-direction, or capacity for independent living.

-Wisconsin's definition of DD is broader than the Federal definition, in that it does not include the restrictive clauses "b" (onset before age 22) and "d" (substantial functional limitations) of the Federal definition.
-In order to be eligible for the home and community-based waivers for DD persons; the consumer must meet the Federal definition of DD.
+Wisconsin's definition of DD is broader than the federal definition, in that it does not include the restrictive clauses "b" (onset before age 22) and "d" (substantial functional limitations) of the federal definition.
+In order to be eligible for the home and community-based waivers for DD, the consumer must meet the federal definition of DD.

-The programs listed below assist families in caring for a child with developmental and intellectual disabilities at home and in the community is on our Services for Children with Delays or Disabilities page.
+Information about the programs that assist families in caring for a child with developmental and intellectual disabilities at home and in the community is on our Services for Children with Delays or Disabilities page.